BeamNG/mofilereader/README.md

 mofilereader
 ============

-Very small lib that you can use to read .mo files.
+Very small piece of code (compiled as static lib) that you can use to read cross-platform gettext .mo files with no dependencies.
 The lib is under 60 lines of code.

 How to use
 ==========